 Sell 1 XYZ Dec 50 put @ 2.30 to open

-In other words, you’re selling one contract (100 shares) on stock XYZ, and will be obligated to buy that stock if the party who purchased this contract decides to exercise their option.
-With contracts on individual stocks, this could happen at any time, regardless of the price of XYZ; however, it would normally occur once XYZ hits $50 per share.
+In other words, you’re selling 1 contract (100 shares) on stock XYZ, and will be obligated to buy that stock if the party who purchased this contract decides to exercise their option.
+With contracts on individual stocks, this could happen at any time, and it normally occurs when XYZ is at or below $50 per share.
 By entering into this contract, the buyer will pay you a premium of $2.30/share ($230 total for the contract).

 If, at expiration, the stock is worth more than $50 per share, the put option more than likely expires worthless, and you get to keep your premium.
 You are not required to buy 100 shares of XYZ, so you do not participate in any additional profits if the stock continues to rise above $50.

 If the stock is less than $50 at expiration, then the contract will more than likely be assigned and you will buy 100 shares of XYZ.
 Shares will be automatically purchased for you at the strike price of $50, but since you received $2.30/share from selling the contract, your effective purchase price is $47.70/share.
 As the option portion of the trade is now completed, your gain and loss now will be based on the movement of XYZ shares above or below your purchase price.

 Next steps to consider

 Enter a single or multi-leg options trade.